Odizinne/BigPictureTV/README.md

 This Python project automates switching between a monitor and a TV when launching Steam Big Picture on Windows.

+Exe built with pyinstaller.
+Windows defender may flag it.
+Either add an exception or do not use it.
 Readme to be written

 ![image](https://github.com/Odizinne/bigpicturetv/assets/102679854/90c55be3-dbe8-4635-b655-0c831351e338)